 George Taylor

-The Kalamazoo Botanist
+The Kalamazoo Celery King

 It was on this day that the botanist George Taylor died in 1891.

 Once he got settled, George became known as "Celery" after he started growing celery commercially.
-Kalamazoo had what was called "muckland," which was "valueless for anything other than growing to celery."
+Kalamazoo had "muckland," which was "valueless for anything other than growing to celery."
 Once, when a botanist visited the area, he said that the land was black muckland of a peaty nature, which is best for celery.

 In Kalamazoo, there is a little plaque dedicated to George Celery Taylor.